sahdoio/task-manager-api-nodejs-clean-arch/README.md

 ### Who do I talk to? ###

-* Lucas sahdo - lucassahdo@gmail.com
+* Lucas Sahdo - lucassahdo@gmail.com